Indrikoterio/compapp/README.md

-# README
+# Cleve's Computer

-Simulated computer app.
+A simulated computer app.

 This app has a simple interface for editing and executing instructions of a simulated computer.
-The user enters assembly language-like codes into specific addresses, then clicks on execute to get the result.
+The user enters assembly language-like codes into specific addresses, then clicks on Execute to get the result.

-Instruction set:
+## Instruction set:

 MULT: Pop the 2 arguments from the stack, multiply them and push the result back to the stack.
 CALL addr: Set the program counter (PC) to addr.